What is an external assessment (QAR) of the internal audit?

 By carrying out an external audit assessment, the internal audit department’s management is able to inform their stakeholders about the efficiency and effectiveness of the audit processes within the organisation as well as their compliance with professional practices (International Professional Practices Framework, IPPF).

-The internal audit manager must develop and maintain a Quality Assurance and Improvement (QAIP), which has two objectives:
+The internal audit manager must develop and maintain a Quality Assurance and Improvement Program (QAIP), which has two objectives:

 - compliance with Internal Audit Standards and Professional Practices;

 - with the Code of Conduct by internal auditors.

 QAA is ideally positioned to carry out your external assessment

 An external assessment aims to assess the effectiveness and efficiency of the internal audit and to identify possible improvements.
 The Quality Assurance and Improvement Program should provide both internal and external evaluations.

 External assessments must be conducted at least every five years by a qualified evaluation team, one that is independent of and external to the organisation.